kirokikyabaathai-ux/yash/src/lib/ACCESSIBILITY.md

-# Accessibility Guidelines for Solar CRM
+# Accessibility Guidelines for YAS Natural

-This document outlines the accessibility features and best practices implemented in the Solar CRM application.
+This document outlines the accessibility features and best practices implemented in the YAS Natural application.

 ## WCAG 2.1 Level AA Compliance